PAYMENT LIMITATIONS IN COMMUNITY-BASED CARE

 (2) PAYMENT BASIS.

 (a) Unless otherwise specified, service payment is based upon an individual's assessed need for services as documented in CA/PS.

-(b) Payments for community-based services are not intended to replace the resources available to an individual from the individual's natural support system.
-Payment by the Department is only authorized when an individual's natural support system is unavailable, insufficient, or inadequate to meet the needs of the individual.
+(b) Payments for home and community-based services are not intended to replace the resources available to an individual from the individual's natural support system.
+The Department may authorize paid services only to the extent necessary to supplement potential or existing resources within an individual's natural supports system.

 (c) An individual with excess income must contribute to the cost of services pursuant to OAR 461-160-0610 and 461-160-0620.

 (d) Service plans are based upon less costly means of providing adequate services consistent with consumer’s assessed need and choice.

-(e) An individual's progress is monitored by Department and AAA local office staff.
+(e) An individual's progress is monitored by Department or AAA local office staff.
 When a change occurs in the individual's service needs that may warrant a change in the service payment rate, staff must update the service plan.